Ex-Green Beret Led Failed Attempt to Oust Venezuela’s Maduro

 `WE KNEW EVERYTHING'

-Back in Colombia, more recruits were arriving at the three camps — even if the promised money didn’t.
+Back in Colombia, more recruits were arriving to the three camps — even if the promised money didn’t.
 Goudreau tried to bring a semblance of order.
-Uniforms were provided, daily exercise routines intensified and Silvercorp instructed the would-be warriors in close-quarter combat.
+Uniforms were provided, daily exercise routines intensified and Silvercorp instructed the would-be warriors in close quarter combat.

 Goudreau is “more of a Venezuelan patriot than many Venezuelans,” said Hernán Alemán, a lawmaker from western Zulia state and one of a few politicians to openly embrace the clandestine mission.